Special Educational Needs (SEN)

 How will both you and I know how my child is doing and how will you help me to support my child’s development?

 Termly parents’ evenings and annual reports give all parents and carers regular feedback on their child’s up to date academic levels, individual reading, writing and maths targets and any behavioural, emotional, social, physical, medical or other difficulties impacting on your child’s progress.
 Where appropriate, parents/carers may be contacted mid-term to discuss the support that the school are providing and how parents can help their child at home.
 Pupils’ views may be obtained where appropriate.
-In addition to this, parents of children on the SEND Register are invited in to regular review meeting during the academic year, led by the Inclusion Lead.
+In addition to this, parents of children on the SEND Register are invited to review meetings (when and where required, as opposed to a specific timeline) during the academic year, led by the Inclusion Lead.

 What support will there be for my child’s overall wellbeing?